rails/rails/guides/source/active_job_basics.md

 For example, if you have two queues, `production` and `background`, jobs in the `production` queue will always be processed first, even if some jobs in the `background` queue have a higher priority.

-WARNING: You should avoid using the `priority` option if you're relying on the order of the queues list.
-If both the order of the queues and the priority option are used, the queue order will take precedence, and the priority option will only apply within each queue.

 ### Threads, Processes, and Signals